Culex quinquefasciatus: Lifecycle

 Mature C. quinquefasciatus females fly at night to nutrient-rich standing water to lay eggs.
 They breed profusely in dirty water collections, including stagnant drains, cesspools, septic tanks with leaks, burrow pits, and almost all organic polluted water collections.
-A single female can lay up to five rafts of eggs in a lifetime, with each raft containing thousands of eggs.
+A single female can lay up to five rafts of eggs in a lifetime, with each raft containing 100 to 300 eggs.
 The exact number varies depending on climatic conditions.
 The larvae feed on organic material in the water and require between five and eight days to complete their development at 30 C. The larvae pass through four larval instars, and towards the end of the fourth instar, they stop eating and undergo moulting to give rise to pupae.
 After 36 hours at 27 C, adults emerge.
 The exact timing of development can vary depending on temperature.
 In optimum temperature and humidity, the lifecycle will be completed in seven days, passing through the egg, larval, pupal, and adult stages.

 Both male and female adults take sugar meals from plants.
 After mating, the female seeks a blood meal from a mammal or bird, as ingested blood is necessary for egg development.
 C. quinquefasciatus shows a preference for the blood of birds, but will also commonly bite humans.

 Hosts

-Known hosts include birds (Aves), cattle (Bos taurus), dogs (Canis familiaris), Equus including donkeys (E. asinus), cats (Felis), mice (Mus musculus), house sparrows (Passer domesticus), rats (Rattus) and boars (Sus scrofa).
+Known hosts include birds (Aves), cattle (Bos taurus), dogs (Canis familiaris), Equus including donkeys (E. asinus), cats (Felis), mice (Mus musculus), house sparrows (Passer domesticus), rats (Rattus), boars (Sus scrofa) and humans (Homo sapiens).